-Research is ongoing, funded by the National MS Society and others, to find solutions for people affected by primary progressive MS.
+Research is ongoing, funded by the National MS Society and others, to find solutions for people affected by primary progressive MS. Studies such as these recently resulted in the FDA approval of Ocrevus

 - The Society is funding the MS Microbiome Consortium, which is comparing the gut bacteria of people with relapsing MS, people with primary progressive MS, and healthy controls.
 They believe that significant differences in gut bacteria exist among these groups that may drive MS progression.
 The findings will help the Consortium toward its goal of developing biomarkers of MS progression, as well as novel therapeutic approaches based on personalized probiotics.